kalyan1998/kalyan1998/README.md

 ## About Me 🚀

-- 📫 I'm currently looking for Sotware Engineer, Full Stack Engineer and Systems Engineer jobs.
+- 📫 I'm currently Software Engineer II at GEICO, building in-house tag management systems
 - 🌱 Previously worked as a Senior Associate Software Engineer at MathWorks.
 - 👯 I’m looking to collaborate on Full Stack and Distritbuted Systems Projects.
 - 💬 I have strong fundamentals in distributed systems and algorithms.